wedapashi/cpp/36_copy_elision/README.md

 ## Why?

-It creates two instances of `Integer`, of source it invokes a parameterized c'tor where it does `Integer temp (a + b);` And, it invoked Move c'tor when it creates `sum`.
+It creates two instances of `Integer`, of source it invokes a parameterized c'tor where it does `Integer temp (a + b);` And, this is returned by value causing an invokation Move c'tor when it creates `sum`.

 If we __elide__ using `-fno-alide-constructors` flag in our make command, we see the following output:

     Integer(int)
     ~Integer()

 Meaning, it elided (avoided) creating a copy of the object what was being moved around.
+Because, it was being returned as value, and a move/copy operation was elided.
 This is called Copy Elision.